 in such cases it shall be lawful for the Lessor at any time thereafter to re-enter upon the demised premises or upon any part thereof in the name of the whole and the Lease shall thereupon determine but without prejudice to any claim or demand which the Lessor may have against the Lessee whether in respect of any antecedent breach non-performance or non-observance of any of the agreement on the part of the Lessee and conditions herein contained or otherwise.
-Provided that the Lessor shall not be entitled to forfeit this Lease for breach or non-observance or non- performance of any covenant or agreement or condition herein contained and on the Lessee’s part to be observed and performed unless the Lessor shall have given to the Lessee notice in writing specifying the breach or omission complained of and requiring the Lessee to remedy the same and the Lessee shall have committed default in doing so within a period of sixty days from receipt of such notice by the Lessee.
+Provided that the Lessor shall not be entitled to forfeit this Lease for breach or non-observance or non- performance of any covenant or agreement or condition herein contained and on the Lessee’s part to be observed and performed unless the Lessor shall have given to the Lessee notice in writing specifying the breach or omission complained of and requiring the Lessee to remedy the same and the Lessee shall have committed default in doing so within a further period of sixty days from receipt of such notice by the Lessee.

-(b) If at any time during the Lease the demised premises shall be destroyed or damaged by fire, tempest or any other act of God or by irresistible force so as to become unfit for habitation and use for the purpose of the Lessee then (provided the money payable under any policy of insurance shall not have become irrecoverable through any wilful act or default of the Lessee or its agents, servants or employees) without prejudice to the right of the Lessee under the Transfer of Property Act, 1882, to avoid this Lease if the Lessee so elects to do, the rent hereby reserved or a fair and just proportion thereof according to the nature and extent of the damage sustained (to be ascertained in case the parties differ by a reference to arbitration pursuant to the provisions of the Indian Arbitration Act, 1940, or any statutory modification or re-enactment thereof) shall be suspended and cease to be payable until the demises premises shall have been again rendered fit for habitation and use.
+(b) If at any time during the Lease, the demised premises shall be destroyed or damaged by fire, tempest or any other act of God or by irresistible force so as to become unfit for habitation and use for the purpose of the Lessee, then without prejudice to the right of the Lessee under the Transfer of Property Act, 1882, to avoid this Lease, if the Lessee so elects to do, the rent hereby reserved or a fair and just proportion thereof according to the nature and extent of the damage sustained (to be ascertained in case the parties differ by a reference to arbitration pursuant to the provisions of the Indian Arbitration Act, 1996, or any statutory modification or re-enactment thereof) shall be suspended and cease to be payable until the demises premises shall have been again rendered fit for habitation and use.

 .